-Assault in the First Degree: New York Penal Law Section 120.10
+Assault in the First Degree: NY Penal Law 120.10

 In the simplest of terms, all intentional New York Assault cases stem from the same general concept.
 That is, you are guilty of Assault in any degree if with the intent to cause a physical injury to another person, you in fact cause that type of injury.
-One of the key factors that differentiate the misdemeanor variety of Assault (Third Degree Assault – New York Penal Law 120.00) from felony First Degree Assault is the injury prosecutors must prove you intended to cause and actually caused.
-Here, to prove NY PL 120.10, prosecutors must establish (prove beyond a reasonable doubt), that you intended to cause a serious physical injury to another person and in fact caused the same.
+One of the key factors that differentiate the misdemeanor Third Degree variety, New York Penal Law 120.00, from the felony First Degree is the injury prosecutors must prove you intended to cause and actually caused.
+To prove a violation of Penal Law 120.10, prosecutors must establish, and prove beyond a reasonable doubt, that you intended to cause a "serious physical injury" to another person and were successful in doing so.
 Further, in order to satisfy the elements of this crime, the serious physical injury that you caused must have been as a result of you using a weapon or "dangerous instrument."Physical Injury v.
 Serious Physical Injury

 As dreadful and terrifying as a charge of First Degree Assault may be, an allegation of wrongdoing is not proof of criminal activity.
-An impassioned defense and detailed approach to the offense is essential.
+An impassioned defense and detailed approach to your arrest, indictment or trial is essential.
 Are there any independent witnesses not related to either party?
 Is there any video of what occurred?
 Was a 911 call made?
 If so, who made it?
 Was the instrument recovered?
 If so, was it legally recovered such as through a search warrant?
 Will law enforcement prosecute your case as a crime of domestic violence and how will that impact its trajectory?
 Did the prosecution overcharge the crime?
 In other words, there may be an injury and one that appears serious to a layperson, but is it serious as defined by law?

 Whatever the evidence, identifying your defense as early in the process as possible is arguably the most important step.
 Whether detectives are just beginning their investigation or there has been an arrest, you and your criminal lawyer must address whether you want to talk to law enforcement or not (be careful…what you say can and will be used against you), begin securing and preserving evidence and ascertain how bail will be paid should it be set by the court.
-Further, because your arraignment (when you first see a judge) has the potential to set the stage for future actions, you and your criminal defense attorney should determine or at least begin to discuss if you should exercise your right to testify in the Grand Jury.
+Further, because your arraignment, when you first see a judge, has the potential to set the stage for future actions, you and your criminal defense team should determine or at least begin to discuss if you should exercise your right to testify in the Grand Jury.

-Call the New York Assault defense lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.
+Call the New York criminal defense attorneys and former Manhattan prosecutors at (212) 312-7129 or contact us online today.